mi-schi/sentry-monitor/README.md

     monitor.phar import [organisation-slug] --sentry-url=https://sentry.domain.com --sentry-api-key=ewd7wg68e76gziefb9eb --project-blacklist=sentry --project-blacklist=my-test-project

+The sentry-api-key is the new oauth2 key you can generate on the `api/` page.

 ### Show the diagram

 Start the build-in server with the default address `http://localhost:8006`: